-In representations of drinkers in other media such as metalwork, ceramics, and stucco, conical beakers appear, but the flange and splayed foot are usually invisible, and the beakers are often much larger than the example seen here.
+In representations of drinkers in other media such as metalwork, ceramics, and stucco (see cats.
+16, 38 in this volume, Philadelphia Museum of Art 1929-69-1 and Brooklyn Museum 73.30.6), conical beakers appear but the flange and splayed foot are usually invisible, and the beakers are often much larger than the example seen here.
 Since drinkers depicted on objects are invariably men, dainty goblets may have been intended for women’s use or for small quantities of strong fermented drinks.
 However, a goblet with a flange and splayed foot appears on a lusterware bowl dated A.H.
 575/A.D.
-1179–80.
-It is shown being offered to a bearded man in a turban by a young servant in the presence of a beardless figure enthroned in a garden.
+1179–80 (fig. 61 in this volume, Private Collection).
+It is being offered to a bearded man in a turban by a young servant in the presence of a beardless figure enthroned in a garden.
 The servant holds the goblet with his thumb touching the edge of the flange and his forefinger underneath it, but on the actual glass goblet the swirling trailed decoration on its sides may have kept the drinker’s hand from slipping while drinking.
 Most representations of drinkers do not show them actually imbibing; rather, they hold the goblet by the stem in a static pose, which may reflect a princely prerogative and one stage of the etiquette of a bazm, or Persian feast.

-Although the everted rim of the goblet depicted on the bowl differs from that seen here, the figures and inscription on the bowl provide useful information about the period and context in which such goblets would be used.
+Although the everted rim of the goblet depicted on the bowl differs from that of MMA 2000.279.2, the figures and inscription on the bowl provide useful information about the period and context in which such goblets would be used.
 The poem below the figures refers to the amir of Transoxiana saying, one assumes to his turbaned guest, that he should toil in the land of Merv to become joyous and "take ample wine and give brimful goblets" of it.
 By 1179 the Seljuq sultan Tughril III no longer controlled Transoxiana, begging the question of whether the bowl was produced, presumably in Kashan, for a Seljuq patron nostalgic for the "good old days" when Sultan Sanjar ruled from Merv (1118–57), or for a patron from one of the rival dynasties rising in the east.
 The place of production of the glass goblet would have been in the eastern Iranian world, as comparable examples have been found in Afghanistan, northern Iran, and Turkmenistan.

-Sheila R. Canby (author) in [Canby et al. 2016]
+Sheila R. Canby in [Canby, Beyazit, and Rugiadi 2016]

 [ Mansour Gallery, London, until 2000; sold to MMA]

 The Metropolitan Museum of Art.
-"Court and Cosmos: The Great Age of the Seljuqs," April 25, 2016–July 24, 2016.
+"Court and Cosmos: The Great Age of the Seljuqs," April 25, 2016–July 24, 2016, no. 66.

-Canby, Sheila R., Deniz Beyazit, Martina Rugiadi, and A. C. S. Peacock.
+Canby, Sheila R., Deniz Beyazit, and Martina Rugiadi.
 "The Great Age of the Seljuqs."
 In Court and Cosmos.
 New York: The Metropolitan Museum of Art, 2016. no. 66, pp. 135-136, ill. p.
 136 (color).